bpradana/pytoon/examples/README.md

 Examples
 ========

-Run any script in this directory to see PyToon in action.
+Run any script in this directory to see PyTOON in action.
 Each example expects the package to be installed in editable mode (`pip install -e .`).

 ```bash
 python examples/basic_usage.py